CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: Experiments

 \subsection{Experimental Settings}

-\textbf{Accent Pool Construction:} We evaluated our method on twelve English accents: ten accents (Canadian (CA), Chinese (CN), Spanish (ES), British (GB), Indian (IN), Japanese (JP), Korean (KR), Portuguese (PT), Russian (RU), and American (US)) are from the AESRC dataset (52,614 utterances from 528 speakers) \cite{shi2021accented}, each contributing 44–92 speakers and 4.2k–7k utterances, balanced by gender and ages 15–69.
-The remaining two accents are drawn from the SEAME dataset \cite{lyu2010seame}: 40 Malaysian speakers (4,358 utterances, aged 20 to 33) and 114 Singaporean speakers (17,750 utterances, aged 18 to 24), with code-switching between English and Mandarin.
+\textbf{Accent Pool Construction:} We evaluated our method on twelve English accents.
+The accent pool is composed of accents from two datasets.
+Ten accents (Canadian (CA), Chinese (CN), Spanish (ES), British (GB), Indian (IN), Japanese (JP), Korean (KR), Portuguese (PT), Russian (RU), and American (US)) are from the AESRC dataset (52,614 utterances from 528 speakers)~\cite{shi2021accented}, each contributing 44–92 speakers and 4.2k–7k utterances, balanced by gender and aged 15–69.
+For our experiments, we selected a subset of 52,614 utterances, balanced by gender and covering a broad age range.
+For each speaker, up to 100 longest utterances were retained to ensure consistent recording quality and sufficient duration per sample.
+The remaining two accents are drawn from the SEAME dataset~\cite{lyu2010seame} of 40 Malaysian speakers (4,358 utterances, aged 20 to 33) and 114 Singaporean speakers (17,750 utterances, aged 18 to 24), with code-switching between English and Mandarin.
+To construct our subset, we extracted English-dominant utterances from both conversational and interview recordings, retaining only those labeled as English or code-switched (EN and CS) in the transcript metadata.
+Purely Mandarin (ZH) segments were excluded.
+Each utterance was required to contain at least 5 words, with a maximum of 100 utterances per speaker, prioritizing longer segments.
+After extraction, only speakers with English accent confidence scores greater than 0.9 were retained.

-\textbf{Text and Free-form Instructions Curation}: For transcript, GPT-4\footnote{\url{https://openai.com/index/gpt-4-research/}} generated standard sentences across four scenarios (restaurant, university, workplace, supermarket).
+\textbf{Free-form Instructions Curation}: For transcript generation, we used GPT-4\footnote{\url{https://openai.com/index/gpt-4-research/}} to formulate a set of standard sentences across four scenarios (restaurant, university, workplace, supermarket).
 Speaker instructions derived from accent-pool metadata (accent, age, gender) served both as prompts and ground-truth labels for retrieval.
-Each instruction–text pair was then adapted by GPT-4o-mini\footnote{\url{https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/}} and LLaMA-3.1-8B\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-8B}} to produce accent-specific variants.
-Fidelity was evaluated by GPT-5\footnote{\url{https://openai.com/index/introducing-gpt-5/}}, which rated text–accent alignment on a 1–10 scale.
+CLARITY adapted each instruction–text pair using GPT-4o-mini\footnote{\url{https://openai.com/index/gpt-4o-mini/}} and LLaMA-3.1-8B\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-8B}} to produce accent-specific variant candidates.
+Prompts used for instruction curation is provided in the appendix.

-\textbf{Baseline Systems}: Two open-source SOTA prompt-based TTS systems are selected as baselines: ParlerTTS \cite{lacombe-etal-2024-parler-tts, lyth2024natural} and CosyVoice2 \cite{du2024cosyvoice}.
+\textbf{Baseline Systems}: Two open-source SOTA prompt-based TTS systems are selected as baselines: ParlerTTS~\cite{lacombe-etal-2024-parler-tts, lyth2024natural} and CosyVoice2~\cite{du2024cosyvoice}.
 Both take user instructions and standard text as input, but CosyVoice2 requires additional prompt speech even for instruction-guided functionality\footnote{\url{https://github.com/Render-AI/CosyVoice2}} where a silent speech sample is provided.